 Another notable thing is that Rockwood - Moscow is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-The per capita income in Rockwood - Moscow in 2022 was $32,294, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
-This equates to an annual income of $129,176 for a family of four.
+The per capita income in Rockwood - Moscow in 2022 was $37,013, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
+This equates to an annual income of $148,052 for a family of four.
 However, Rockwood - Moscow contains both very wealthy and poor people as well.

 The most common language spoken in Rockwood - Moscow is English.
 Other important languages spoken here include Italian and Polish.

-In addition, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 99.6% of the neighborhoods in America.
+In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 0 people per square mile living here, this neighborhood is less crowded than 99.6% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Did you know that the neighborhood has more French Canadian and Lithuanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more French Canadian and French ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 9.7% of this neighborhood's residents have French Canadian ancestry and 2.3% have Lithuanian ancestry.
+In fact, 10.1% of this neighborhood's residents have French Canadian ancestry and 13.7% have French ancestry.

 is also pretty special linguistically.
 Significantly, 1.5% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 98.4% of the neighborhoods in America.